 This week marks the publication of the Maukahuka Pest Free Auckland Island project report on the technical feasibility of eradicating pigs, cats and mice from Auckland Island.
 This is the most significant milestone since the eradication of pigs from the island was first raised in 1982.
-Over the … [Read more...] about Maukahuka Pest Free Auckland Island: Will it work?
+Over the last four years, the Department of Conservation … Continue reading Maukahuka Pest Free Auckland Island: Will it work?

 What a difference 20 years makes!
 The lizards of Kāpiti Island have now had 20 years of living rat-free and researchers Jennifer Gollin, Nic Gorman and Doug Armstrong have been checking out the little reptiles to see how much better they’re doing.
-The report on the results of their island survey in … [Read more...] about Lizards counted on predator free Kāpiti Island
+The report on the results of their island survey in the New Zealand … Continue reading Lizards counted on predator free Kāpiti Island

 Now that an increasing number of our wildlife-rich – but uninhabited by humans – offshore islands are becoming predator free, the conservation spotlight is turning to some of New Zealand’s inhabited islands.
 But predator eradication becomes more complicated when people are living onsite.
-Its not … [Read more...] about Hauraki Gulf islanders surveyed on pest control attitudes
+Its not just about what’s technically possible.
+It’s also about what people … Continue reading Hauraki Gulf islanders surveyed on pest control attitudes

 The A24 self-resetting trap has been around for a year or two now, but development of the product and testing of its capabilities continues, along with evaluations of how best to utilise the traps in ‘real world’ predator eradications.
 Darren Peters from DOC, along with the team from Goodnature have recently been putting A24s to … Continue reading A24 vs Stoats – island experiment deemed a success